splunk/splunk-connect-for-ethereum/docs/developing.md

 > Note that `--trace` is very verbose

-Under the hood, ethlogger uses the [debug](https://yarnpkg.com/en/package/debug) utility, which is also used by other third-party libraries used within ethloger.
+Under the hood, ethlogger uses the [debug](https://yarnpkg.com/en/package/debug) utility, which is also used by other third-party libraries used within ethlogger.
 Ethloggers own logger name all start with `ethlogger:`.
 To enable debugging for other libraries you can set the `DEBUG` environment variable appropriately, for example:

 ```sh-session
 $ DEBUG=@oclif* ./bin/run...